 "Handicapped," for the purposes of this exemption, means a physical or mental disability that restricts normal achievement, including medically recognized addictions and learning disabilities.
 However, this term does not include social or economic disadvantages that restrict normal achievement (e.g., prior criminal history or low-income status).

-provides a B&O tax exemption for the gross income of nonprofit organizations that are exempt from federal income tax under section 501 (c)(3) of the Internal Revenue Code that:
+exempts from B&O tax amounts received by nonprofit organizations that are exempt from federal income tax under section 501 (c)(3) of the Internal Revenue Code that:

 (i) Are guarantee agencies under the federal guaranteed student loan program or that issue debt to provide or acquire student loans; or